Robert Lundy: Later life

 From 1704 to 1712 he was "Adjudent-General of the King of Portugal's forces in the Queen of England's pay" during the War of Spanish Succession where he defended Gibraltar against the French.
 In 1707 he was captured by the French, but was exchanged a year later.

 Legacy

 Lundy is reviled in Ulster loyalism as a traitor to this day, and is burned in effigy during the celebrations to mark the anniversary of the shutting of the gates of Derry in 1688.
+It is an Apprentice Boys of Derry commemoration known as "Shutting of the Gates" is also known as "Lundy's Day".
+This tradition takes place annually, on the first Saturday in December.
+The effigy is 5.5-metres tall and is dressed in a 17th-century military attire, with a label displaying "Lundy the Traitor".
+It is historically burned at the site of the former Walker’s Memorial Pillar or in the city's Diamond.

 Much like Judas, his name has become a byword for "traitor" among unionists and loyalists.
 Ian Paisley regularly denounced people, including Margaret Thatcher, Terence O'Neill and David Trimble, as "Lundies".